“What If…” Mini Grants

 What is a “What If…” Mini Grant?

-“What if…” Mini Grants are designed to foster growth in neighborhoods and strengthen the capacity of Syracuse residents who seek to make positive changes in their neighborhood while encouraging creativity, collaboration, and innovation.
 We believe that the people who live in a community should decide what happens in their community.
 Therefore, we look for projects that are driven by neighbors, grassroots organizations, or others who are actively involved in making our city a better place.
 We are deeply committed to lifting up the ideas, voices, and initiatives of our Syracuse neighbors who have not been heard.
+Learn More